CURRENT EXHIBITION ~ FABLES & FOLKLORE

 14 SEPTEMBER - 31 OCTOBER 2024 ~ MINT GALLERY, LONDON, UK

-Boundless at Mint Gallery recently opened for London Design Festival 2024, and is running until October 2024.
-Boundless unveils where neoteric design intersects with global issues, uniting emerging talents with established pioneers.
-At the heart of the exhibition are the striking collaborative designs of Tanya Singer, Errol Evans, Johnny Nargoodah and Trent Jansen, inspired by Australia’s majestic landscape and its First Nations culture.
+Boundless at Mint Gallery opened for London Design Festival 2024, and ran until October 2024.
+Boundless unveiled where neoteric design intersects with global issues, uniting emerging talents with established pioneers.
+At the heart of the exhibition were the striking collaborative designs of Tanya Singer, Errol Evans, Johnny Nargoodah and Trent Jansen, inspired by Australia’s majestic landscape and its First Nations culture.
 Their artistry unveils culturally rich pieces that offer fresh insights into land and heritage through inventive techniques.
 These designs celebrate diverse narratives, seamlessly blending cultural richness with avant-garde innovation.

 Manta Pilti | Dry Sand